joaovictor-ferreira/joaovictor-ferreira/README.md

 - Led the development
 - Developed voting interface, gauge deployment, and agent logic flows
 - Integrated smart contracts using wagmi and viem
-- Structured layout using Tailwind and modular Next.js routing
+- Structured layout using Styled Components and modular Next.js routing
 - Created backend services in Node.js